joengelh/trustless-PnL-statement/README.md

 1. builds & deploys smart contract to NEAR TestNet
 2. builds & deploys frontend code to GitHub using [gh-pages].
 This will only work if the project already has a repository set up on GitHub.
 Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.

+## Discussion

+On NEAR using storage is being payed for by staking NEAR coins for as long as the data is saved on the main network.
+Since algorithmic traders regularily exceed 10.000 trades per year, it is not plausibe to save every trades PnL statement on the blockchain for every user.
+Instead, the PnL statements are simply being added up and only the sum is saved on the blockchain.
+Anyhow, due to the nature of the blockchain of course it is possible to backtrace every single transaction and thus the history of the account can be calculated and presented by a blockchain analytics software or explorer.

 ## Troubleshooting